 – to choose the right language and behaviors to send the message you are actually trying to send

-In this talk, Dr. Grant describes the mindsets individuals and organizations bring to the goals they pursue, and explains why we should avoid a “Be Good” mindset — one where we are constantly attempting to prove ourselves and outperform others.
+In this talk, Dr. Heidi Grant describes the mindsets individuals and organizations bring to the goals they pursue, and explains why we should avoid a “Be Good” mindset — one where we are constantly attempting to prove ourselves and outperform others.
 Instead, we should embrace a “Get Better” mindset — where we always perceive ourselves as having more to learn.
-When we embrace a Get Better mindset, we welcome risk and are less afraid of failure, both keys to personal and professional success.
+When we embrace a Get Better mindset, we welcome risk and are less afraid of failure, both keys to personal and professional success, and resilience in the face of change and challenge.
 You’ll learn:

-- How to identify your own – and your organization’s- mindset
+1. How to identify your own mindset, and the mindset of others in your organization

-- How mindsets influence persistence, creativity, engagement, and performance.
+2. How mindsets influence persistence, creativity, engagement, resilience, and performance.